 What makes Karrot different, though?
 Let’s compare Karrot against Earnest, as both lenders place emphasis on their low rates and quick funding process.

-Earnest offers shorter terms (1, 2, and 3 year terms), and fixed rates starting at 5.25% APR.
-The maximum amount you can borrow is $50,000, and there’s no origination fee to worry about.
+Earnest offers similar terms that range from 36 to 60 months, and fixed rates that go from 5.99% to 17.24%.
+The maximum amount you can borrow is $75,000, and there’s No origination fee to worry about.

 By all accounts,Earnest seems to offer a better deal unless you need a longer term or more money (or both).
 Earnest also takes into account more than just your credit history, so those that get turned away by Karrot due to credit score or history should give them a try.